ka-de/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 This is what happens every time you generate an image with Stable Diffusion or similar AI models.
 The model has learned to take random noise and progressively "denoise" it into a clear image that matches your prompt.

 #### Latents

-Before we dive into the `KSampler` node, it's important to understand that AI models don't work directly with regular images.
-Instead, they work with something called "latents" - a compressed representation of images that's more efficient for the AI to process.

-Think of latents like a blueprint of an image:

-- A regular image stores exact colors for each pixel (like a detailed painting)
-- A latent stores abstract patterns and features (like an architect's blueprint)

 In ComfyUI, you'll encounter latents in three main ways: